 They are used as mops during the cook because in Texas commercial pits often cook the meat two to three feet directly above coals.
 They can run hot, and they are opened often to add and remove meat.
 So a mop splashed on the meat during cooking replenishes moisture and cools the meat.
-But if you are cooking at home you are better served by keeping the lid closed, keeping the temp and humidity constant in your cooker, and skipping the mop.

 Still, many folks like a sauce, especially if the meat is dry, and that can happen with brisket.
 So here's a very tasty formula inspired by the sauce at legendary Cooper's Old Time Pit Bar-B-Que in Llano, TX, pictured here.
 They have a dozen pits to cook in, and one pit that is a holding pit.
 It has hunks of each of their meats and a big bucket of sauce.
 Customers come up and point at the meat they want and if they want sauce, the meat is dunked in the bucket, flavoring both.
 Trimmings and leftovers are also tossed in the bucket.
 So if you go to Cooper's, and if you want sauce, don't tell the pitmaster you'll use the bottled sauce on the picnic tables inside.
 Tell him to dip it.